santilococo/oni2/README.md

 # Onivim 2

-This is a fork of [Onivim 2](https://github.com/onivim/oni) where I will automatically upload the latest builds when a new version is released.
+This is a fork of [Onivim 2](https://github.com/onivim/oni) where I will upload the latest builds (both stable and nightly).

 ## Table of Contents
 * [Download (for Linux)](#download)